ScalabilityIssues/documentation/README.md

 ### Validation service
-The code is available <a href="https://github.com/ScalabilityIssues/validation-service">here</a>
+The code is available [here](https://github.com/ScalabilityIssues/validation-service)

 The **Validation Service** microservice is responsible of everything concerning the ticket authenticity.
 More in details:
 - Since it deals with private keys, this service is isolated to ensure that the validation is completely detached from the ticket management